 The surname Coffell was first found in Suffolk at Cockfield, a village and civil parish near Lavenham.
 This village is much older than the aforementioned Durham village at this one dates back to the 10th century when it was listed as Cochanfelde.
 The first record of the Durham village was in 1223 when it was listed as Kokefeld.
 There are two possible meaning of the place names: "open land of a man called Cohha" derived from the Old English personal name + feld; and "open land frequented by cocks (of wild birds.)"

 Early History of the Coffell family

-Another 249 words (18 lines of text) covering the years 1170, 1275, 1198 and 1327 are included under the topic Early Coffell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Coffell research.
+Another 128 words (9 lines of text) covering the years 1170, 1275, 1198 and 1327 are included under the topic Early Coffell History in all our PDF Extended History products and printed products wherever possible.

 Coffell Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Coffell are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Coffell include: Cockfield, Cocksfield, Cofield, Coefield, Coffield and many more.